ledwindra/continuous-integration-stata/README.md

 You've just run a Stata do-file using GitHub's owned machine. 😀

 # Considerations
-You may need to modify the workflow configuration ([.github/workflows/main.yml](https://github.com/ledwindra/continuous-integration-stata/blob/main/.github/workflows/main.yml)) if:
+You may need to modify the workflow [configurations](https://github.com/ledwindra/continuous-integration-stata/blob/main/.github/workflows)) if:
 - Your data exceeds file size limit set by GitHub (50 MB) and hence you store your data on Dropbox.
 Possible solution: modify the configuration to download your data by adding `wget [FILE_URL]` line before running the do-file
 - Your data is inside a database (e.g. SQL database like MySQL or PostgreSQL), then you may want to install the database on the command line
 - There's a possibility that your runner will be stopped automatically by GitHub Actions if it runs out of memory.
 In one of my private repositories, I had encountered the following error message when such problem happens: `##[warning]You are running out of disk space.
 The runner will stop working when the machine runs out of disk space.
 Free space left: 0 MB`.
 Case in point: it's a GIS-related program
+- You have complex do-files that require more configurations in the LaTeX files (e.g. installing packages, font set-up, etc)

 # P.S.
 Don't hesitate to reach me out for further questions or send issues [here](https://github.com/ledwindra/continuous-integration-stata/issues).
 Read [GitHub Actions Documentation](https://docs.github.com/en/actions) for further details.